ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-09-04-whats-your-recording-setup.md

 The amount of effects out there can be overwhelming.
 Compression and reverb are the essential ones to learn.
 After that, fiddle with EQ.

 I like playing music and I dislike mixing so I try to get things to sound good early on, rather than trying to 'fix it in the mix' later.
-The fewer tracks, the better.
+The fewer the tracks, the better.
 Who wants to twiddle the levels on 24+ tracks towards the end of a project?
 Not me.
 I want to be writing the next album.

 Sgt Pepper was recorded using four-track equipment.
 Restrictions and limitations can push us to be more creative and rise to the challenge. **Things tend to get more complicated as we build them.
 Start as simple as possible.
 Maintain simplicity.
 Keep a handle on the thing.**

 It's good to be aware of trade-offs.
 Every decision affects the other parts of the process.
 I think it's easier to get in a creative headpsace when your technology overhead is minimized.
 Most modern music on the radio today sounds artificial and overproduced to me.
 Early Kinks records sound the way music sounds in a real room.
 Natural.
-Don't underestimate the room!
+Keep it simple and don't underestimate the room!

-There is plenty of information out there.
-The only way to learn is to jump in and experiment.
+There is plenty of recording information out there, but the only way to learn is to jump in and experiment.
 Enjoy making things sound fucked-up and awful.
 Embrace failure and mistakes.
 Be risky.
 It's all part of the journey towards getting the sounds in your head.
 Happy accidents will happen too.

-Capturing sounds is magic.
-Chasing them has been worthwhile for me, a metaphor for soul-searching.
-Hope some of this helps!
+Capturing sound is magic.
+Chasing sound has been worthwhile for me, a metaphor for soul-searching.
+Hope some of this inspires, helps or least offends!